Aguilar's 5th HR in 6 games leads Marlins over Brewers 6-2 - WHIZ News

 TRAINERS’ ROOM

-Marlins: Placed 2B Jazz Chisholm on the injured list with a strained left hamstring and recalled Díaz. … OF Garrett Cooper and OF Corey Dickerson left Wednesday’s game early.
+Marlins: OF Garrett Cooper and Dickerson left Wednesday’s game early.
 Cooper had a sore left foot and underwent an X-ray that was negative.
 Dickerson had mild discomfort in his right groin.

 Brewers: Counsell didn’t have a timetable on a potential return for Anderson. … Counsell said before the game that OF Christian Yelich hit in the batting cage Tuesday and would do so again Wednesday.
 Yelich hasn’t played since April 11 due to a lower back strain.